morris-lab/CellOracle/docs/index.rst

 CellOracle is a python library for the analysis of Gene Regulatory Network with single cell data.

-Source code are available at `celloracle  GitHub repository <https://github.com/morris-lab/CellOracle>`_
+Source code is available at `celloracle  GitHub repository <https://github.com/morris-lab/CellOracle>`_

+For more information, please read our bioarxiv preprint: `CellOracle: Dissecting cell identity via network inference and in silico gene perturbation <https://www.biorxiv.org/content/10.1101/2020.02.17.947416v1>`_

 .. note::